EnMasseProject/enmasseproject.github.io/index.md

 * Built on <b>Kubernetes/OpenShift</b>: deploy <b>on-premise</b> or in the <b>cloud</b>

 EnMasse can be used for many purposes, such as moving your messaging infrastructure to the cloud (without depending on a specific cloud provider) or building a scalable messaging backbone for IoT.

-For more information, see the [github repository](https://github.com/EnMasseProject/enmasse).
-To get started with EnMasse, have a look at the [Getting Started](https://github.com/EnMasseProject/enmasse/tree/master/documentation/design_docs/getting-started) guides.